yurigeovani/CasaDeApoio/Mongodb/Readme.md

 enabled: true

-mongodb-org-server – This provides MongoDB daemon mongod mongodb-org-mongos – This is a MongoDB Shard daemon mongodb-org-shell – This provides a shell to MongoDB mongodb-org-tools – MongoDB tools used for export, dump, import e.t.c
+mongodb-org-server â€“ This provides MongoDB daemon mongod mongodb-org-mongos â€“ This is a MongoDB Shard daemon mongodb-org-shell â€“ This provides a shell to MongoDB mongodb-org-tools â€“ MongoDB tools used for export, dump, import e.t.c